omermohammed-hub/ecommerce-data-analytics/documentation/business_insights.md

 - Cross-selling
 - Increased visibility of high-margin products

-Any growth strategy should be evaluated against its effect on the existing margin.
+Any growth initiative should be evaluated against its effect on the existing margin.

 ---